General Questions

 Q: What will the hours of work be?

-A: Construction will normally occur on weekdays between 7 a.m. and 5 p.m..
-Occasionally night time, weekend or holiday work may be needed for specific construction tasks.
-The public will be notified of these occasional work hours.
+A: Construction will normally occur on weekdays between 7 a.m. and 5 p.m.
+Occasionally nighttime, weekend or holiday work may be needed for specific construction tasks.
+The public will be notified of these occasional work hours through social media and the project website.

 Q: What will the new road look like?

-A: : The new road section will have two lanes in each direction and a continuous bi-directional turn lane down the center.
-Sidewalks will be provided on both sides, and the roadside swales will be replaced with a closed curb and gutter drainage system.
+A: Once complete, Price Boulevard between Sumter Boulevard and Toledo Blade Boulevard will have two lanes in each direction and a continuous center lane for bi-directional turns.
+Ten-foot wide multi-use paths will be provided on both sides of the road, and the existing roadside swales will be replaced with a closed curb and gutter drainage system.

 Q: Will the new road have pedestrian and bicycle accommodations?